Skip to Main Content

 • Type in Open WorldCat - Library Search, click on search icon, and select.

-"That which is produced on all levels of government, academics, business and industry in print and electronic formats, but which is not controlled by commercial publishers." - The Fourth International Conference on Grey Literature, October 1999
+"That which is produced on all levels of government, academics, business and industry in print and electronic formats, but which is not controlled by commercial publishers."
+From the Fourth International Conference on Grey Literature, October 1999

-White Papers are a type of authoritative reporting that fall under the grey literature umbrella.
-They typically cover governmental, social, or consumer issues.
+White Papers fall under the grey literature umbrella and are a type of authoritative reporting that typically cover governmental, social, or consumer issues.
 White papers are prepared by governmental agencies, professional organizations, public policy and research organizations, and commercial enterprises.
-By definition, they are based upon an exhaustive research process and frequently address new, controversial or developing trends, programs, or products.
+By definition, they are based upon an exhaustive research process and frequently address new, controversial or developing trends, programs or products.

 Setting Google Scholar for non-English materials